kide-vm/kide/README.md

 ### Sof

-**S**alama **O**bject **F**ile format is a yaml like format to look at code dumps and help testing.
+Salama Object File format is a yaml like format to look at code dumps and help testing.
 The dumper is ok and does produce (as intended) considerably denser dumps than yaml

 When a reader is done (not started) the idea is to use sof as pre-compiled, language independent exchange format, have the core read that, and use the mechanism to achieve language independence.

-## Status - Dynmaic function lookup
+## Status

-It proved to be quite a big step to go from static function calling to oo method lookup.
-Also ruby is very introspective and that means much of the compiled code needs to be accessible in the runtime (not just present, accessible).

-This has taken me the better part of a year, but is starting to come around.

-So the current status is that i can

-- parse a usable subset of ruby
-- compile that to my vm model
-- generate assembler for all higher level constructs in the vm model
-- assemble and link the code and objects (strings/arrays/hashes) into an executable
-- run the executable and debug :-(

-PS: the current current status (05/15) is that even that is broken as i am reworking the run-time.
-But i am hopefull.
+Currently all the work is on the bosl front.
+Also documenting the *small* change of a new language.

+I'll do some simple string and fibo examples in bosl next.

+Next will be the multiple return feature and then to try to compile ruby to bosl.

 ## Future